-I am a fourth year student in the Applied Mathematics Ph.D. program at UNC.
+I am a fifth year student in the Applied Mathematics Ph.D. program at UNC.
 I grew up outside Philadelphia, Pennsylvania.
 I graduated from the University of Delaware with a Bachelor’s degree in Mathematics Education in 2015.
 However, I decided that I wanted to pursue mathematics further.
 I moved to Winston-Salem, NC to attend Wake Forest University, where I graduated with a Master’s degree in Mathematics in 2017.
 Before starting my Ph.D., I taught both at a local high school and at Wake Forest University for one year.
-My research interests are dynamical systems and noise/rate-induced tipping, with applications to climate science.
+My research interests are applied dynamical systems and noise/rate-induced tipping, with applications to climate science.
 My advisor is Christopher Jones.

 Outside of school, I enjoy traveling and camping, painting, gardening, and spending time with friends and family.
 Recently, I have developed an interest playing Pickleball in the local community.
 I also have a 2 year-old vizsla (pictured below) who keeps me and my husband very active!